General William Augustus (Bill)

 About

-An all-around athlete, Larned captained the St. Nicholas ice hockey team in 1896-97 and was also a fine horseman, golfer, and rifle shot.
+An all-around athlete, Larned captained the St. Nicholas Hockey Club in 1896-97 and was also a horseman, golfer, and rifle shot.
 He invented the steel-framed racquet in 1922 and founded a company to manufacture it.

-Larned was inducted in the International Tennis Hall of Fame in 1956.
-Buried at Green Wood cemetary in Brooklyn
+William Larned was inducted into the International Tennis Hall of Fame in 1956.

 Media